mustafaquraish/aecor/compiler/README.md

 # aecor - Self hosted compiler

-This holds the in-progress implementation of the self-hosted compiler for `aecor`
+This directory holds the implementation of the self-hosted compiler for `aecor`